ilyes0702/IAA_Master_Thesis_DPE/docs/source/index.rst

 In the last decades, Machine Learning (ML) applications have had a great impact on molecular and material science.
 However, every ML model requires a definition of its applicability domain.
-We developed a python package, Chemplot, that allows users to plot the chemical space of their datasets.
-Chemplot contains smart algorithms behind which uses both structural and tailored similarity.
+We developed a python package, X, that allows users to plot the chemical space of their datasets.
+X contains smart algorithms behind which uses both structural and tailored similarity.
 Moreover, it is easy to use even for non-experts.
-For details on the background of SeqControl you can find more information `here <https://chemrxiv.org/engage/chemrxiv/article-details/617180aaff3ba991f99af550>`.
+For details on the background of SeqControl you can find more information here.

 Check out the User Guide explanations of the methods used and the functionality.